stephensamonte/Learning-AI-GTA5/README.md

 Disclaimer: I don't expect to succeed at creating a general AI.
 I do expect to create a program that can play GTA 5 well.
 I think it will be a mash up of multiple AIs.

+This is just a high aiming project to challenge me to learn new things.

 ## Latest Showcase Video:
 [![Latest Showcase](https://img.youtube.com/vi/I6uy5MXM1rs/0.jpg)](https://www.youtube.com/watch?v=I6uy5MXM1rs)